2/19/2025

 Charles Mead

-That's the least of my problems, Jay.
-Jay, you already anticipated one of my first questions when you started talking about the de-risking of the position.
-You talked about your first wells here, you've de-risked along a 26-mile southwest to northeast axis.
-If I'm just eyeballing your map there on page 18, I would say that's maybe de-risked -30% of your position.
-I'm wondering if you could give an opinion on that and then maybe also wrap in, as you go up-dip or you go north, what are the risks?
+That's the least of my problems, J., Jay, you already anticipated my first question when you started talking about the de-risking of the position.
+You talked about your first wells here.
+You've de-risked along a kind of a 26-mile southwest to northeast axis.
+If I'm just eyeballing your map there on what is I think it's page 18, yeah, I just eyeballed.
+I would say that's maybe de-risked.
+I don't know, 20%, 30% of your position.
+I'm wondering if you could give an opinion on that and then maybe also wrap in, as you go up dip or you go north, what are the risks?
 Is it formation thickness or is it porosity that is the risk that's going to determine exactly how much of this 518 really works?

 speaker